hashicorp/terraform-aws-vault/examples/vault-ec2-auth/README.md

   bound_ami_id=$ami_id
 ```

-See the whole example script at [user-data-vault.sh](user-data-vault.sh).
+See the whole example script at [user-data-vault.sh][user_data_vault].

 ### Authenticating from an instance

 The signature used to authenticate to Vault is a PKCS7 certificate that is part of the AWS
-[Instance Identity document][instance_identity].
+[Instance Identity Document][instance_identity].
 This certificate can be fetched from the EC2
 metadata API with `$(curl -s http://169.254.169.254/latest/dynamic/instance-identity/pkcs7 | tr -d '\n')`
 and will then be part of the body of data sent with the login request.

+The Instance Identity Document describes various features of the EC2 Instance like its Instance Type,
+region, IAM Role and a "signature" for this document that is signed by AWS.
+The signature can be used
+to prove that the Instance Identity Document was produced by AWS, and not a malicious third party.
+By
+sending the Instance Identity Document and signature to Vault, you are proving to Vault that you are
+an EC2 Instance that genuinely has the properties described in the Instance Identity Document.
+Vault
+can then use these properties to help decide whether to authenticate you.

 ```bash
 data=$(cat <<EOF